mF2C/aclib/README.md

 You can run the library from the command line

-	java -jar mf2c-aclib-jar-with-dependencies.jar [ip] [port] [cau-client port]
+	java -jar mf2c-aclib-jar-with-dependencies.jar [port] [cau-client port]

-You can override all three parameters or just the cau-client port.
-The application accepts 0 (using all default values), 1 (overriding cau-client port value) or 3 (over-riding all three values) arguments.
+You can override all two parameters or just the cau-client port.
+The application accepts 0 (using all default values), 1 (overriding cau-client port value) or 2 (over-riding all two values) arguments.

 See AC Lib.pdf under the resources folder for more details.